pd1810/automation-challenge/README.md

 the following tasks:

 1. Fork the automation-challenge repo into your own repo (the fork button is at the top right of the github UI)
-1. Add continuous integration with a github action (this is a nodejs project)
+1. Add continuous integration with a github action (this is a Node.js project.
+If you look in the _package.json_ file you will find scripts for start, build and test.
+The CI needs to run the build and test scripts under Node.js.)
-1. Clone the repo that you forked, that is, make a local copy on your computer (This is really easy with github desktop, `File->Clone Repository...`)
+1. Clone the repo that you forked, that is, make a local copy on your computer (This is really easy with github desktop, `File->Clone Repository...`.
+If you cloned before creating the CI script, you can fetch and pull the changes using github desktop.)
 1. Install the dependencies by running `npm install` in the repo directory
 1. Commit the changes, the only change at the moment will be to the file _package-lock.json_ that tracks dependencies (In github desktop, enter a message in the box above description then click `Commit to master`)